Author an algorithmic question

 IMPORTANT: Variable names must start with the $ (dollar sign) character.
 Example$m

-TIP: Use \$ to insert the actual dollar sign character in your question statement or response area.
+TIP: Use \$ to insert the actual dollar sign character in your question.
 The use of the backslash character (\) is reserved as an escape character in algorithmic command syntax.
 Use \\ to insert the actual backslash character.
 Check out Follow Algorithm Editor syntax rules.

 NOTE: When working with a question in the Lesson or Assignment Editors, the Question Text pane is stored within a panel of the Question Editor.
 Click the Document tab to reveal the question text.